At McDonald’s, I get treated like everybody else. I queue up, order, eat, leave.

 It’s extraordinarily unfair!

-I deserve recognition far and above those who only look at Macca’s as a place to have a Mc-piss on a long trip.
+I deserve recognition far and above those normal Hornswood people who only look at Macca’s as a place to have a Mc-piss on a long trip.

 Here’s how it should go –

-Casually walking into a North Shore Macca’s, ignoring the protests I go straight to the front of the line and raise my hand towards the 19-year-old staff member, Tommy.
+Casually walking into Hornswood Macca’s, ignoring the protests I go straight to the front of the line and raise my hand towards the 19-year-old staff member, Tommy.
 I show him my thick, “M” emblazoned gold ring.
-The youngster, thinking I was going for a fist-pump, is unimpressed with it.
+The youngster, thinking I was going for a fist-pump is unimpressed with it.

-Me – “This ring mean anything to you son?”
+Me – “Does this ring mean anything to you son?”

 Tommy – “Nope.”